paretoman/votekit/src/pages/architecture.md

         * CandidateCommander is the component that handles commands for each Candidate.
     * CandidateSim deals with dragging the Candidate for a particular sim.
     * CandidateSimList manages a list of CandidateSim objects and tracks whether candidates exist and provides functions to return an array of Candidate objects.
 It also handles methods that apply to all the members of the list so you don't have to loop through the Candidate objects on your own.
-    * SquareGraphic makes an animated square and shows stats.
     * Data types:
         * I made a standard way of referring to candidates as objects that are not classes.
         * canGeoms: